top of page

 Welcome!
 I am an Assistant Professor in the Department of Political Science at the University of California, San Diego.

-My research interests are in American political institutions and cover legislative politics, Congress, interest groups, and information dynamics within federal policy-making.
-I use new empirical approaches and novel data sources to answer questions about how political institutions influence the behavior of political actors and policy outcomes in American politics.
+My research interests are in American political institutions and cover legislative politics, Congress, information dynamics in policy-making, and the interbranch relationship between Congress and the bureaucracy.
+I use empirical approaches and novel data sources to answer questions about how political institutions influence the behavior of political actors and policy outcomes in American politics.

 bottom of page